cybermonkey56/ROCK-PAPER-SCISORS/README.md

 # ROCK-PAPER-SCISORS
 Welcome to an exciting game of Rock-Paper-Scissors, where you'll face off against a clever computer opponent!
+Challenge yourself to make strategic choices as the computer randomly selects its moves.
+This engaging web application features a seamless blend of CSS, HTML, and JavaScript, all skillfully combined to deliver a captivating gaming experience.
+Enjoy the competition while keeping track of your score as you strive for victory in this classic showdown of wits!